Toepfer-Lab/cobramod/docs/source/index.rst

 - reaction reversibility
 - capability to carry non-zero fluxes

-CobraMod offers comprehensible and user-friendly tracking of the curation process.
+CobraMod offers an user-friendly tracking of the curation process.
 Every time our package adds a set of reactions (Pathway-object) to the model a summary is outputted and the complete curation procedure is written to a log file.
 If any of the curation criteria is not met or exceptions are encountered, CobraMod passes a warning through the Python console and the log file.

-CobraMod uses Escher to visualize flux distributions and pathways.
-Each Pathway-object includes a visualization method (visualize) which automatically generates pathway maps of the respective set of reactions.
+CobraMod uses `Escher <https://escher.github.io/>`_ to visualize flux distributions and pathways.
+Each
+Pathway-object includes a visualization method (visualize) which automatically generates pathway maps of the respective set of reactions.
 These pathway maps can be easily customized to visualize flux distributions using default or